PKU-Alignment/omnisafe/docs/source/BaseRL/PPO.rst

 PPO-Penalty use an approach named Adaptive KL Penalty Coefficient to solve above problem, thus making :ref:`(3) <ppo-eq-3>` perform well in experiment.
-In the simplest instantiation of this algorithm, PPO-Penalty perform the following steps in each policy update:
+In the simplest implementation of this algorithm, PPO-Penalty perform the following steps in each policy update: